This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

-I’ve tried just about everything.
+I’ve tried just about every method of preparing brussels sprouts.
 Crockpot, stovetop, and of course oven roasting.
-Cooking brussels in the oven is by far the easiest, crispiest, and most tender result.
+Cooking brussels in the oven or air fryer is by far the easiest, crispiest, and most tender result.
 Pan-searing takes a lot of work and they won’t be as tender.
-A crockpot will tenderize but won’t leave your brussels crispy.
+A crockpot will tenderize but won’t leave your brussels nice and crispy.

-Yes, you can either thaw them beforehand OR bake them frozen following the recipe as is.
+- Fresh brussels are best but you can also use frozen.
+Thaw frozen brussel sprouts beforehand OR bake them frozen following the recipe as is.
 Just note, you will need to add extra time in the oven for the brussels to cook through and crisp up.

 - Honey sriracha brussels sprouts